Six-Seven-Studios/Rust-Racers/README.md

 Using the Theta* algorithm, our CPU racers will be able to provide a real challenge to our human players.
 We chose Theta* because it has a good balance of performance, and adaptability to the track conditions.
 This algorithm will be able to adjust driving angles on the fly in order to give the CPUs extremely competitive driving lines.

 **Power-Up Usage:**
-Using a finite state machine, our CPUs will be able to quickly adjust between driving normally  and using power-ups for an advantage.
+Using a decision tree, our CPUs will be able to quickly adjust between driving normally  and using power-ups for an advantage.

 ## Midterm Goals